vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2003 The Temple of Mun. ḍeśvarī: Reconsidering the Evidence. in: Berliner Indologische Studien 15/16/17 (2003), 531–585.

-2012 [Review of] Bakker, H.T. & H. Isaacson, ‘The Skandapurān. a Volume II a’. in: Orientalistische Literaturzeitung 107 (2012), 55–57.
+2012 [Review of] Bakker, H.T. & H. Isaacson, ‘The Skandapurāṇa Volume II a’. in: Orientalistische Literaturzeitung 107 (2012), 55–57.

 Nicholson, R.A.

 1963 The Mystics of Islam.
 London (first published in 1914).

 1964 The Idea of Personality in Sufism.
-Three lectures delivered in the University of London.
-Lahore (reprint).
+Three lectures delivered in the University of LondoṇLahore (reprint).

 Nigam, L.S. (ed.)

 2000 Riddle of Indian Iconography (Zetetic on Rare Icon from Tālā).
 Delhi.
-2004 Impact and Extension of Vākāt.aka Art in Chhattisgarh (Daks.in. a Kosala). in: Bakker, Hans T. (ed.), The Vākāt.aka Heritage.
+2004 Impact and Extension of Vākāt.aka Art in Chhattisgarh (Daks.iṇa Kosala). in: Bakker, Hans T. (ed.), The Vākāt.aka Heritage.
 Indian Culture at the

 Crossroads.
 Groningen 2004. pp. 143–156.